BestGuide is reader supported and may earn affiliate commission. Learn More.

 Swim spas are a distinct product category from hot tubs and require different financing thinking.
 A standard hot tub in the $6,000 to $12,000 range is straightforwardly served by a personal loan.
 A swim spa in the $18,000 to $45,000 range changes the calculation.

-At $18,000 to $25,000, a personal loan from LightStream still covers the full project amount (up to $100,000), and the zero-fee structure means no closing cost penalty for the loan size.
+At $18,000 to $25,000, a personal loan still covers the full project amount (the best lenders extend up to $100,000), and the zero-fee structure means no closing cost penalty for the loan size.
 For projects above $25,000 that also include deck construction, electrical upgrades, and landscaping, a home equity loan or HELOC can deliver a lower interest rate over a longer term, and the rate advantage becomes meaningful enough to justify the $2,000 to $5,000 in closing costs and the longer approval timeline.

 The practical decision point: if your total outdoor project budget (swim spa, deck, electrical, landscaping) is below $25,000 and you have good credit, a personal loan is faster, simpler, and avoids putting your home at risk.
 Above $25,000 with significant equity in your home, compare personal loan total interest cost against home equity total cost including closing fees before deciding.